Lay3rLabs/cw-middleware/README.md

 task cli:generate-env
 ```

-_the first time this runs it will need to compile the binary, be patient_
+_the first time the CLI runs it will need to compile the binary, be patient.. subsequent runs will be faster_

 Copy `.example.env` to `.env` and replace the values

 ## Building

 #### Contracts

 ```
-task contract:build-mocks
+task contract:build
 ```

+The contract `kind` to build is specified in [.env](.example.env) to support local development workflows without committing to the repo.

+Some more contract building commands:

+* `task contract:build-all`: build all the different kinds of contracts
+* `task contract:build-service-handler`: build just the service handler for the current kind
+* `task contract:build-service-manager`: build just the service handler for the current kind

 #### Components